 Celebrity tomatoes are sweet and succulent.
 They are an excellent table, salsa, salad, and stew tomato.
 You can also use them to make sauces and ketchup and will be a welcome addition to any curry, casserole, or chutney.

-Celebrity Tomato Pests and Diseases
+Celebrity Tomato Pests and Common Diseases

 If rotated seasonally, celebrity tomato plants will remain pest and disease-free.
 Well, unless an underlying environmental problem like overwatering is the root cause.